tettekete/vscode-open-in-sourcetree-button-extension/README.md

 If left blank, the default Sourcetree installation path will be used:

+- Windows(One of the following):
-- Windows: `C:\Program Files (x86)\Atlassian\SourceTree\SourceTree.exe`
+	- `C:\Program Files (x86)\Atlassian\SourceTree\SourceTree.exe`
+	- `C:\Program Files\Atlassian\SourceTree\SourceTree.exe`
-- macOS: `Sourcetree.app`
+	- `<User-Home>\AppData\Local\SourceTree\SourceTree.exe`
+- macOS: `Sourcetree.app`_(On a Mac, it is not usually necessary to use the full path.)_

-If Sourcetree is installed in a different location or under a different name and fails to launch, specify the path to the Sourcetree application in this configuration.
+If Sourcetree is installed in a different location and cannot be launched, specify the full path to the Sourcetree application in this setting.

+You can also configure it using the file selection dialog by selecting `Open In SourceTree Button: Set the SourceTree path in the file selection dialog.` from the command palette.

 NOTE: For security reasons, the file name must be `SourceTree.exe` or `Sourcetree.app`.